 Pollinators: Bees are attracted to the poppy’s large, vibrant flowers and act as primary pollinators.

-Toxicity: All parts of the plant, except the seeds, contain powerful alkaloids and are toxic if ingested.
-Opium Poppy is toxic to humans, cats and dogs.
+Toxicity: All plant parts, except the seeds, contain powerful alkaloids and are toxic if ingested.
+Opium Poppy is toxic to humans, cats, and dogs.
 Wear gloves and other protective equipment when handling.

 Deer and Rabbit: Opium poppies are generally resistant to deer and rabbits due to their toxicity.

-Drought: Once established, opium poppies are quite drought-tolerant, although they prefer regular water for optimal growth.
+Drought: Once established, opium poppies are drought-tolerant, although they prefer regular water for optimal growth.

 Invasiveness: While opium poppies can self-seed, they are not typically considered invasive.